 I’m currently editing a short horror film, which is super fun.
 I love bouncing around between different genres because it keeps me engaged.
 For instance, documentary-style editing is very structured and informative, whereas narrative is just pure emotion.

 What is your most recent musical project?

 I shoot for the YouTube channel Jam in the Van.
 It’s an RV that we gutted out and turned into a mobile solar-powered recording studio.
 We essentially just drive around the country, shove bands into this tiny space, and film live sessions.
 A couple weeks ago we hit a pretty big milestone by filming our 1,000th band.
 Here’s one of my favorite sessions with this musical sorcerer named Robert Delong.

 Working for JITV gave me the opportunity to travel around the country and experience all the different pockets of musical culture throughout.
 A few years ago we drove straight from Nashville down to New Orleans, and it was so interesting to see how quickly everything shifted from country and bluegrass to jazz.
 Each city had it’s own unique musical fingerprint.
 It really opened my eyes to how music can permeate and unify entire communities and cultures.

 What is the most beautiful sound in the world?

-Whatever evokes genuine emotion in you, and I think it’s different for everybody.
-Personally I kind of hang out on the fringes of the musical spectrum.
+Whatever evokes genuine emotion in you.
+And, I think it’s different for everybody.
+Personally, I kind of hang out on the fringes of the musical spectrum.
 I’ll boomerang back and forth between Upon a Burning Body and Sigur Ros, sometimes within the same car ride.
-Which understandably confuses the hell out of all my friends… For me that feeling of musical satisfaction is a constantly moving target, and it changes drastically depending on where I am and what mood I’m in.
+It understandably confuses the hell out of all my friends.
+For me, that feeling of musical satisfaction is a constantly moving target, and it changes drastically depending on where I am and what mood I’m in.